Skip to main content

 1. Download and complete the expression of interest form.

-2. Submit your expression of interest by email, with completed form attached, and examples of your artwork as high-quality images (maximum of 3).
+2. Submit your expression of interest by email, with completed form attached.
+Include up to three high-quality images of your artwork.

 Children’s trail